-This is Egg Prizes 5th Installment.
+This is Egg Prizes 5th Installment located in front of Devos Place in Grand Rapids MI.
 Egg Prize is a giant art dispensing machine filled with thousands of original artworks created by me.
 The machine gives the public access to purchasing one of a kind art at a low cost.

 Egg Prize 2014 AKA Egg Prize 3.0 took a turn this year and got furry.
 The exterior of the machine was covered in long brown haired fake fur I purchased from a stuffed animal factory.